-PM Narendra Modi has a series of high-profile meetings lined up in Singapore.
-(PTI)
+- PM Modi has a series of high-profile meetings in Singapore

 Here is your 10-point cheatsheet to PM Narendra Modi's visit to Singapore:

 Mr Pence referred to the upcoming 10th anniversary of the Mumbai terror attacks on November 26 and praised co-operation between the two countries in fighting terrorism, Foreign Secretary Vijay Gokhale said.
 They also discussed trade and defence co-operation.